papascott/TestGithubActions/building.md

 - `directories`: where electron-buiders expects to find the icons.
 They are in the root directory, so we specify '.' .

 - `identity: null`: prevents the app from being signed with an existing Apple Developer ID, you may not need this.
+I did.

 - If you only have an icon in .icns format, Windows will need an icon as .png or .ico.

 - electron-packager requires 'name', 'version', 'author' and 'description' keys to be present in package.json.

+### Build command

+`electron-builder -mwl ` (short for `electron-builder --mac --windows --linux`).
+The zip files are saved in a 'dist' directory.
+For Public Folder I got `electronPublicFolder-0.4.6-mac.zip`, `electronPublicFolder-0.4.6-win.zip` and `electronPublicFolder-0.4.6.zip` (for Linux).